 I used a Moroccan style filling for these ground chicken stuffed peppers, and also grated some zucchini to sneak in some more veggies.
 And, I used bulgur to keep with the Moroccan theme.
-But, If you don't have bulgur, or are gluten free, short grain brown rice also works just as well.
+If you aren't familiar with bulgar wheat, it's a whole grain wheat that has been cracked and partially cooked.
+You can learn more about bulgar at The Spruce, in this great article: What is Bulgar Wheat?
+However, If you don't have bulgur, or are gluten free, short grain brown rice also works just as well.
 The Moroccan flavours of mint, cinnamon, and cumin make the filling super flavourful.
 And it smells amazing, too.
 If you love them too, and want to try more Moroccan inspired dishes, try Moroccan Chicken & Lentils.

 And if you are a fan of stuffed peppers, like me, check out these Spanish Stuffed Peppers with Farro and Salsa Verde.
 Or, for a vegetarian option, check out these Black Bean and Mushroom Stuffed Peppers.

 Look for harissa spice in the spice section at the grocery store, or you can substitute cayenne or red chili flakes, instead.
 Subs are always good.
 It's how we learn to cook authentically.
 Recipes are wonderful, but never forget that they are really just guidelines.

 - 1 tbsp olive oil

 - 3 cloves garlic, minced

 - 2 tsp ground cinnamon